t0lta/two-brothers-and-a-centaur/src/site/notes/2.Session Journals/Rotor Bastion.md

 	3. His fortune of stealing the [[compendium/items/dragons-wrath-weapon-ftd\|dragons-wrath-weapon-ftd]] has reversed and drawn the attention of [[2.Mechanics/Major NPCs/Eir-Aryz\|Eir-Aryz]]
 	4. the dragons are two entities occupying the same time slices for their shared goals

-Caex and Tara smoke weed, he tells story of the dragon attack on giants Next day, party boards the Sun Sovereign, the personal Spelljammer of Gosh Helmed by [[2.Mechanics/Minor NPCs/Profpic Mindspace\|Profpic Mindspace]]
+Caex and Tara smoke space weed, he tells story of the dragon attack on giants Next day, party boards the Sun Sovereign, the personal Spelljammer of Gosh Helmed by [[2.Mechanics/Minor NPCs/Profpic Mindspace\|Profpic Mindspace]]